-Eisai has established a management system in place for data protection and legal compliance.
-Also, Eisai manage IT security risks, including personal information and confidential information.
+Eisai has put a management system in place for data protection and legal compliance.
+Also, Eisai manages IT security risks, including those relating to personal information and confidential information.

-If personal or confidential information is leaked fraudulently or accidentally, it may cause not only financial losses but also serious damages to or impact on Eisai's property and social credibility.
-In the unlikely event that it is leaked, it is important to take prompt action to minimise the damage.
-If we suspect a leak, contact our superiors and Compliance.
+If personal or confidential information is leaked fraudulently or accidentally, it may cause not only financial losses but also serious damage to, or a serious impact on, Eisai's property and social credibility.
+In the unlikely event that a leak occurs, it is important to take prompt action to minimise the damage.
+If you know or suspect that a leak has occurred, you must immediately contact your superiors, the information management departments, and Compliance.

-In the course of its business, Eisai obtains personal information about its employees, patients, healthcare providers, suppliers, customers and contractors.
-Personal information designated for protection is defined in accordance with local and national laws.
+In the course of its business, Eisai obtains personal information about its employees, patients, healthcare providers, suppliers, customers and contractors, Personal information designated for protection is defined in accordance with local and national laws.
 Generally speaking, it may be any information that identifies living individuals.
 Examples include lists of employees, and records that show their birth date, government-issued identification number or other identifying information, or medical information.
 In particular, personal information that requires careful handling must be handled strictly.
 Eisai is committed to complying with data protection laws in and around the world.
 Improper use of personal information may cause irreparable damages to the rights and interests of the individuals, and may also result in the imposition of penalties on the company.
 In addition, the trust of others toward the company may be damaged.
 We are responsible for properly acquiring, using, managing and storing data.